 Although I am trying my best, there is still a language barrier between myself and the people of Peru.
 Each day I show improvement, but my greatest struggle thus far has been feeling as though I cannot connect to the patients that I work with.

-One day we visited the house of a 31 year old man named Michael.
-Michael is a schizophrenic who is also suffering from other medical issues.
-He refuses to take his medications and to leave his bed.
+One day we visited the house of a 31 year old man named “M.” M, who carries a diagnosis of schizophrenia, is suffering from several medical issues.
+He refuses to take his medications or leave his bed.
 Our objective of our trip to his home was to prepare him to take an ambulance to the local hospital where he could receive treatment for his ailments (we unfortunately do not have the capacity to care for him at our clinic).
-We spent HOURS in the darkness of Michael’s room trying to coax him out of his bed with no avail.
+We spent HOURS in the darkness of M’s room trying to coax him out of his bed with no avail.
 After much time had passed several police officers came to assist.
 They suggested that I go over and try to comfort him.
 We told him that “Doctora Catalina” was here and that it was imperative for him to get out of bed.
 I tried my best, I grabbed his hand and I told him he could do it and that I would be there with him every step of the way.
 Sadly, we were unable to get him out of his bed and after endlessly trying we had to move on to visit other patients.
 I do hope, however, to return to his home this week and to check on his condition.

 Later that day I visited the home of two young boys ages four and two.
 I was absolutely shocked to find that they were home alone and that there was no one to care for them.
 They were so young, so helpless and explained to me that their mother worked each day and only came home later in the evening.
 This also meant that the boys only ate when their mother was home, and they were “mucho hambre”- very hungry.
 This was very disturbing for me, but is so very common here.
 So many of our children in the orphanage faced similar situations and so many people do not have the means to provide food for their children.
 I found myself questioning “how can I bring light to this situation?”
 The only solution I had was to provide them with comfort, attention, love, and of course some stickers.